roeeash/quotes_scraping/README.md

 Design Approach
 ---------------
-- Headless Selenium for scraping: avoids opening a browser during automated runs or tests.
+- Headless Selenium for scraping to avoid opening a browser during automated runs or tests.
-- BackgroundTasks in FastAPI: scraping runs asynchronously, avoiding blocking the API.
+- BackgroundTasks in FastAPI for asynchronous scraping without blocking the API.
-- SQLite in-memory DB: lightweight, no external dependencies, suitable for testing and small-scale data.
+- SQLite in-memory DB for lightweight, dependency-free storage, suitable for testing and small-scale data.
-- JSON for tags: allows flexible filtering on multiple tags without a separate table.
+- JSON for tags to allow flexible filtering on multiple tags without creating a separate table.

 Trade-offs / Limitations
 -----------------------
-- SQLite in-memory DB does not persist between app restarts.
-For persistence, a file-based SQLite or another database would be needed.
+- SQLite in-memory DB does not persist between app restarts; for persistence, a file-based SQLite or another database would be needed.
-- Scraping relies on the site structure; if it changes, the extractor will break.
+- Scraping relies on the site structure; changes in the site may break the extractor.
-- Aggregations (count per tag/author) are done in SQL using JSON functions — efficient for small datasets, but may not scale to very large datasets.
+- Aggregations (count per tag/author) are done in SQL using JSON functions — efficient for small datasets, may not scale for very large datasets.
-- Background scraping shares the same SQLite connection; careful threading management (`check_same_thread=False`) is necessary.
+- Background scraping shares the same SQLite connection; requires `check_same_thread=False` to avoid threading issues.

 2. Running the System
 --------------------